Council Experience

 The best!
 Impeccable knowledge and integrity and a wonderfully detailed objection written on my behalf.
 Frankly, knights in shining armour when I felt so disempowered.
 I struggled with understanding the detail of the development application and the process by which I could make a meaningful objection.
 I would give them ten stars if I could.

-- Jude Allen (Homeowner, Waverley LGA)
+- Jude Allen (Homeowner, Waverley)

 ⭐ ⭐ ⭐ ⭐ ⭐